AnaCasas20/tw-academy-s9/README.md

 [Apostrophes](#Apostrophes) <br>

 ## Bold
-Use to bold to highlight button names, field names, menus, radio buttons, or checkboxes.
+Use bold to highlight button names, field names, menus, radio buttons, or checkboxes.
 For example:
 - Click the **Create** button to start the process.
 - Enter your IP address in the **IP Address** field.

 ## Italics
 Use italics to emphasize a word or group of words.
-For Example:
+For example:
 - *At least* two reviews are required before you check in your code.
 - You must *not* enter without your ID card.